Created: July 2020 by Jenny Owen

 We believe that:

-- children and young people should never experience abuse of any kind
+- children and vulnerable adults should never experience abuse of any kind

-- we have a responsibility to promote the welfare of all children and young people, to keep them safe and to practice in a way that protects them.
+- we have a responsibility to promote the welfare of all children and vulnerable adults, to keep them safe and to practice in a way that protects them.

 We recognise that:

-- the welfare of children is paramount in all the work we do and in all the decisions we take
+- the welfare of children and vulnerable adults is paramount in all the work we do and in all the decisions we take

-- all children, regardless of age, disability, gender, race, religion or belief, sex, or sexual orientation have an equal right to protection from all types of harm or abuse
+- all children and vulnerable adults, regardless of age, disability, gender, race, religion or belief, sex, or sexual orientation have an equal right to protection from all types of harm or abuse

-- working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people’s welfare
+- working in partnership with children, and vulnerable adults, their parents, carers and other agencies is essential in promoting their welfare

 - valuing, listening to and respecting them

-- appointing a Designated Safeguarding Person and Deputy for children and young people
+- appointing a Designated Safeguarding Lead and Deputy for children and vulnerable adults

-- adopting child protection and safeguarding best practice through our policies, procedures and code of conduct for staff
+- adopting safeguarding best practice through our policies, procedures and code of conduct for staff

 - recruiting and selecting staff safely, ensuring all necessary checks are made